A Beautiful and Influential Piece of Ferrari History.

 That fourth owner put the Ferrari into storage with plans to restore.
 Well, before you know it, 40 years went by.
 Massini inspected and photographed it in 1990 for his book, “Ferrari by Vignale.”
 He didn’t see it again until 13 years later, accompanied by Ferrari restorer Paul Russell, when the car was largely disassembled.

 Shortly afterward, a German buyer put the 212 Inter through a thorough restoration, preserving much of the car’s original upholstery.
-A plaque on the driveshaft hump displays a First Place award from the September 1952 Concorso Internazionale d’Eleganza in Stresa, Italy.
+Further, a plaque on the driveshaft hump displays a First Place award from the September 1952 Concorso Internazionale d’Eleganza in Stresa, Italy.

 Looking for a New Home